 - Your spouse or civil partner

 - Up to 3 family members who’ve lived with you for the past 12 months.
-They don’t have to be on your tenancy agreement but it must be their main home
+They don’t have to be on your tenancy agreement, however it must be their main home

-There is nothing in law that specifies how a Right to Buy purchase should be financed.
+There is nothing in the law that specifies how a Right to Buy purchase should be financed.

 A family member (or someone else) could provide the funding for the purchase.
 However legal ownership of the property can only be in the names of the eligible tenant/s and other eligible applicants.

-It is recommend that you get financial and legal advice on mortgages or contact a Right to Buy adviser who will be able to point you in the right direction.
+It is recommended that you get financial and legal advice on mortgages or contact an adviser who will be able to point you in the right direction.

 There are other schemes available to housing association tenants.
 The Government also has plans to extend Right to Buy so if you are a housing association tenant and not currently eligible, click here for more information.